lab-cosmo/chemiscope/docs/src/getting-started/panels.rst

     The map panel in 2D mode and the related settings

+For datasets with more than 50,000 points, the map enables adaptive resolution (level-of-detail) rendering by default: only a subset of the points is drawn while zoomed out, and more points are displayed as you zoom in.
+This keeps the map interactive on large datasets, at the cost of not showing every point at every zoom level. *Adaptive resolution* checkbox appears in the map settings panel once the threshold is crossed, and the same option is exposed as ``useLOD`` in the :ref:`json-settings`.

 The structure panel is a 3D molecular viewer based on `3Dmol.js`_.
 The settings are accessible through the hamburger menu (☰) on the right of the viewer.
 The settings are grouped into